 The Initial Study and Notice of Preparation (NOP), the air quality worksheets, the noise prediction model, and the utilities worksheets are provided under a separate cover in Appendices Volume 1; the Traffic Report is provided in Appendix Volume 2; and the Traffic Report's Appendices is provided under Appendix Volume 3.
-An Executive Summary is a required component of this EIR and is provided as an attachment to this EIR.
+Finally, those persons and agencies that commented on the Draft EIR and the Lead Agency's responses are included in Volume 4.